-This is the fourth recipe in our series: ‘Quarantine Cooking’ – flexible dishes where you can add, subtract and adapt almost any of the ingredients you buy locally.
+This is the fourth recipe in our series of quarantine cooking recipes – flexible dishes where you can add, subtract and adapt almost any of the ingredients you buy locally – from Tamsin Robinson.

 This cheesecake sounds incredible right?
 Better yet, it doesn’t require any pesky flour, which has become increasingly hard to get hold of.

 Local pastry chef and recent graduate of Le Cordon Bleu, Tamsin Robinson has whipped up a white chocolate and Biscoff cheesecake lathered in a nectarine and ginger compote just in time for the warmer weather.

 You can swap so many of the ingredients in this one: get creative with your biscuit base, try out a different (yet just as indulgent) spread like Nutella, or use another stoned fruit to make the compote .
 Robinson used nectarines as they are just coming into season, so they may be a little underripe in the shops but still work great in this recipe, adding a fresh, fruity twist to a rich cheesecake.